 Save Gas when You Drive

-Edited by Ian Gabriel T. Tolledo, Anonymous, Lynn, Eng and 1 other
+Edited by Ian Gabriel T. Tolledo, Lynn, Eng, Doug Collins

 - 1 Introduction

 - 2 Fuel efficient driving

 - 3 Other useful tips

 Tired of shaking your head every time you gas up?
 Ever wondered about a way you can get the most out of every gallon of gasoline you buy?
 Who doesn't wonder about these things?
 Today it often seems like the price of gas goes up every single time we fill up.
 From simple saving tips to the most absurd strategy, those who are well-off and cheapskates alike have all been trying to find ways to get the most out of every gas fill.
 So what does it really take to save on gas?
 In this wiki you will learn how to ingeniously manage your tank along with other tips and tricks you may not have stumbled upon on your own.

 Fuel efficient driving

 Seriously?
 No!
 Of course not.
 This step means minimizing your vehicle use.
 The best way for you to burn less fuel is undoubtedly to drive fewer miles.
 However this doesn't necessarily mean for you to ride your bike or commute every time you go work, although that is a good advice if possible.
 It will do you good to combine and plan trips ahead of time rather than taking several short trips for a variety of tasks.
 Combining trips can save both fuel and time.

 - 1On the other hand, all vehicles are least fuel efficient and even most polluting at the start of journeys and short trips.Your car's catalytic converters (air pollution and emission reducer) in general do not operate properly until the engine is warmed up.
 If you are using your car for less than five kilometers it won't allow the engine to reach peak operating performance.Advertisement